wp-plugins/wp-to-twitter/readme.txt

 === Plugin Name ===
 Contributors: joedolson
 Donate link: http://www.joedolson.com/donate.php
-Tags: twitter, microblogging, cligs, bitly, yourls, redirect, shortener, post, links Requires at least: 2.9.2
+Tags: twitter, microblogging, su.pr, bitly, yourls, redirect, shortener, post, links Requires at least: 2.9.2
-Tested up to: 3.1
+Tested up to: 3.1.1
 Stable tag: trunk

 Posts a Twitter status update when you update your WordPress blog or post to your blogroll, using your chosen URL shortening service.
-Requires PHP 5.
+Requires PHP 5 and cURL.

+== Description ==

 [Make a Pledge at Fundry(https://fundry.com/project/10-wp-to-twitter)].

-== Description ==

-The WP-to-Twitter plugin posts a Twitter status update from your WordPress blog using either the Cli.gs or Bit.ly URL shortening services to provide a link back to your post from Twitter.
+The WP-to-Twitter plugin posts a Twitter status update from your WordPress blog using your selected URL shortening service to provide a link back to your post from Twitter.

 For both services you can provide your information to maintain a list of your shortened URLs with your URL shortening service for statistics and your own records.

-The plugin can send a default message for updating or editing posts or pages, but also allows you to write a custom Tweet for your post which says whatever you want.
-By default, the shortened URL from Cli.gs is appended to the end of your message, so you should keep that in mind when writing your custom Tweet.
+The plugin can send a default message for updating or editing posts or pages, but also allows you to write a custom Tweet for your post which says whatever you want, using a wide selection of custom shortcodes to create your text.

 Any status update you write which is longer than the available space will automatically be truncated by the plugin.
 This applies to both the default messages and to your custom messages.